sampsonkpe/capstone-lightpath-lite/docs/API_Endpoints.md

 - All requests and responses use JSON unless otherwise noted.
 - `{id}` denotes a resource’s unique identifier.
 - `{location}` is a city or region name, e.g., `Accra` or `Dansoman`.
+- Bookings can only be cancelled or updated by the booking owner or an admin.
+- Buses and Trips POST requests require valid related entities (Conductor for Buses, Bus for Trips).